j256/simplecsv/README.md

 Simple Java CSV Reader / Writer
 ===============================

-This package provides some Java classes to help with the reading and writing of CSV files.
+This package provides some Java classes to help with the reading and writing of CSV files using Java annotations.

 For more information, visit the [home page](http://256stuff.com/sources/simplecsv/).